macbuse/zengons/README.md

 ##Installation

+1. Edit the first line of zenagram.py to point to your python installation if you don't use [Anaconda](https://www.continuum.io/downloads).
 1. Copy the .inx and .py to  inkscape extensions folder :
 For OS X - $HOME/.config/inkscape/extensions
 1. Open Inkscape.